102 Seventh Avenue

 How is a property, that has been let fall into such disrepair since purchase, allowed to apply for rezoning for a duplex, that will fill the lot, and has nothing to do with heritage revitalization?
 Is the city planning on rezoning our neighbourhood to no longer being single family dwellings?
 How is it that someone who has done NO maintenance of the property since purchase now can ask for the city's help?
 Please check out the number of bylaw infractions for this address.
 Interesting no infractions with previous owners who kept the place immaculate.
 Isn’t it wrong to ask for money when the owner has previously shown a total lack of respect for his neighbours and community?

-Debbie Mackie asked over 2 years ago
+Debbie Mackie asked about 3 years ago

 For this project, the property owner has approached the City with a proposal that asks for the ability to build a duplex, which would be a non-financial benefit, in exchange for a few different community benefits.
 This type of proposal is called a Heritage Revitalization Agreement, which is different from a rezoning.
 There are a few different things the City thinks about when considering these types of applications.
 One of the most important things that the City is considering with regard to this proposal are the meanings and values of the existing building and whether or not it is appropriate to be protected as a heritage building.
 Heritage protection provides benefit to the community by ensuring that the story told by the building can be heard for many years to come.
 The house at 102 Seventh Avenue is a snapshot in time and tells a story about a particular type of historic design, the significant Tudor Revival style.
 The house also helps tell the story of the working class people who helped build community in Glenbrooke North.